dtcenter/MET/docs/Users_Guide/data_io.rst

             grid_mapping:GRIB_earth_shape = "spherical" ;
             grid_mapping:GRIB_earth_shape_code = 0 ;

 When the grid mapping variable is not available, MET can detect either a latitude_longitude or rotated_latitude_longitude projection.
-It detects the latitude_longitude projection in following order:
+It detects the latitude_longitude projection in the following order:

 1. the lat/lon projection from the dimensions